Learning Unified Representation of 3D Gaussian Splatting: Experiments

-\textbf{Computational Efficiency.} Increasing the point sample size $P$ leads to higher compute time and memory consumption.
-Encoding time stays low since a lightweight PointNet-based encoder shares weights with all input points, ensuring efficient encoding of large-scale scenes, with an inference speed of 1.72s per 1 million Gaussians for $P=12^2$ using a batch size of 4096 on an RTX 5090.
-Query time during decoding is $O(P)$ which is $O(n^2)$ w.r.t. the grid size $n$.
-When the computation is not bottlenecked and uses a large enough batch size, the amortized time complexity is $\Theta(n)$.
+\textbf{Computational Efficiency.} Increasing the point sample size $P$ increases computation and memory.
+Encoding time remains low since a lightweight PointNet-based encoder shares weights with all input points, giving an inference speed of 1.72s per 1 million Gaussians for $P=12^2$ with a batch size of 4096 on an RTX 5090.
+Decoding time is 4.20s per 1 million Gaussians, from embedding to Gaussian parameters.
+The complexity is $O(P)$ or $O(n^2)$ w.r.t. the grid size $n$.
+We utilize the advantage of GPU parallel computation to boost the calculation for parameter fitting module.
+In the 4.20s of decoding time, the fitting module (PCA + SH fitting) consumes only about 0.48s which is negligible for large Gaussian scenes.